-- 1. Room and board. - 2.
-Attending physician services. - 3.
-Hospital or facility-based professional services. - 4.
-Partial program.
+- 1. Room and board.

+- 2. Attending physician services.

+- 3. Hospital or facility-based professional services.

+- 4. Partial program.
 This may be in a freestanding facility or hospital based.
 Active treatment is provided through specialized programming with medical/psychological intervention and supervision during program hours.
-Partial program means a treatment program of 20 hours or more per week and may include lodging. - 5.
+Partial program means a treatment program of a minimum of 4 hours per day or 20 hours per week and may include lodging. - 5.
 Substance abuse residential treatment services.
 These are services from a licensed chemical dependency rehabilitation program that provides intensive therapeutic services following detoxification.
-In addition to room and board, at least 30 hours per week per individual of chemical dependency services must be provided, including group and individual counseling, client education and other services specific to chemical dependency rehabilitation.
+In addition to room and board, at least 30 hours (15 hours for children and adolescents) per week per individual of chemical dependency services must be provided, including group and individual counseling, client education and other services specific to chemical dependency rehabilitation.